The SME Internship Scheme

 - Internships can be completed on a full-time or part-time basis and last for 4 weeks (140 hours).

-- Organisations taking part will receive a grant per internship of £1,330 towards your intern's wages.
+- Organisations taking part will receive a grant per internship of £1,458.80 towards the intern's wages.

 - Your organisation must be a registered company or charity and a UK-based SME (with fewer than 250 employees).